OanaMariaCamburu/e-SNLI/README.md

 # e-SNLI
 There are 2 splits for the train set due to the github sie restrictions, please simply merge them.

+Trained models can be downloaded at:
+* PredictAndExplain:
+* ExplainThenPredictAttention:
+* ExplanationsToLabels: